luizacbcampos/MIR_Project/README.md

 ## The Data:

-The data was collected from The Pudding, Spotify and _something_.
+The data was collected from The Pudding, Spotify and Essentia.

 ### Removed data:
 Some songs had missing info (`NaN` values in *falsetto* e.g.) and was removed.
 Moreover we filtered the data a little bit: